Short URL for this page:

 These transcriptions have been minutely proofread.
 In the table of contents above, the articles are shown on blue backgrounds, indicating that I believe the text of them to be completely errorfree; red backgrounds would indicate they had not been proofread.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.

-The original articles in the Quarterly, however, do not seem to have been proofread with the same care, and in the course of my own reading I've therefore had the opportunity to make a number of corrections, marking the correction each time with a bullet like this:º as elsewhere on my site, glide your cursor over the bullet to read the variant.
+The original articles in the Quarterly, however, do not seem to have been proofread with the same care, and in the course of my own reading I've therefore had the opportunity to make a number of corrections, marking the correction each time with a bullet like this:º as elsewhere on my site, glide your cursor over the bullet to read what was actually printed.
 Similarly, bullets before measurements provide conversions to metric, e.g., 10 miles.

 Most of these typos were of a minor and obvious kind; but I've marked them nonetheless, as a reminder that there must surely be quite a few other errors that I could not catch: numbers, proper nouns.